gazpachu/joanmira/content/pages/cv/index.md

 * [NUI](https://en.wikipedia.org/wiki/Natural_user_interface), Hand/skeleton tracking with [Kinect](https://en.wikipedia.org/wiki/Kinect), [OpenNi](http://structure.io/openni) and [OpenCV](http://opencv.org/)

 ##Experience

+###Senior Frontend Engineer
+<h4><span class="tag red-tag">Feb 2019 - Now</span><a class="tag gold-tag" href="http://tablecheck.com">TableCheck</a><span class="tag blue-tag">Ginza, Tokyo (Japan)</span></h4>

+Successfully led the front-end architecture of insight, TableCheck's data analytics app for the hospitality sector.

+Together with the Head of Data Science and a team of 3 front-end engineers and 3 back-end engineers, we built one of the most advanced analytics suite in the industry for TableCheck's customers like Hilton, IHG Intercontinental, Hyatt, Westin or Okura hotels.

+Managed to bring the product from its initial prototyping stages until its release in August 2019 in 3 languages: Japanese, English and Spanish.
+Since then, we continued adding new features, languages and improving its performance.

+The front-end tech stack involved React 16, GraphQL, Apollo, MobX, Flow, Emotion, ReactVis, i18Next, Lokalise, ReactPDF, Lodash, MomentJS, TableCheck's own design system and UI component library and other NPM modules.

+CI and code reviews were driven by Gitlab and the back-end involved Amazon AWS, RedShift, Elixir, K8S and other technologies to manage millions of records related with customers' reservations, revenue data, sms messages, surveys data, etc.

 ###Agile Prototyping Analyst
 <h4><span class="tag red-tag">Mar 2016 - Feb 2019</span><a class="tag gold-tag" href="http://vodafone.com">Vodafone Global Enterprise</a><span class="tag blue-tag">Newbury (UK) & Alicante (Spain)</span></h4>